Introduction to Finite Element Methods: Generalized Galerkin approach

-The first results concerns non-consistent but conforming approaches, and can be used to prove estimates for the error arising from numerical integration; see \cref{thm:implementation:quadrature}.
-In the following, we assume that the conditions of \cref{thm:bnb_h} hold. \begin{theorem}[first Strang lemma] Assume that \begin{enumerate}[(i)] \item $U_h\subset U=U(h)$ and $V_h\subset V$. \item There exists a constant $c_4>0$ independent of $h$ such that
+The first result concerns non-consistent but conforming approaches and can be used to prove estimates for the error arising from numerical integration; see \cref{thm:implementation:quadrature}.
+Note that here we do not assume that the discrete bilinear form $a_h$ is well-defined for the continuous solution $u\in U$. \begin{theorem}[first Strang lemma] Assume that the conditions of \cref{thm:bnb_h} hold and that \begin{enumerate}[(i)] \item $U_h\subset U=U(h)$ and $V_h\subset V$; \item there exists a constant $c_4>0$ independent of $h$ such that